RRZE-HPC/likwid/doc/archs/broadwell.md

 <H1>Counters available for each hardware thread</H1>
 \anchor BRD_FIXED
 <H2>Fixed-purpose counters</H2>
 <P>Since the Core2 microarchitecture, Intel&reg; provides a set of fixed-purpose counters.
-Each can measure only one specific event.
-They are core-local.</P>
+Each can measure only one specific event.</P>
 <H3>Counter and events</H3>
 <TABLE>
 <TR>